Home

 Champagne Shrimp Pasta

-Delicious, Flexible, Easy, Romantic Dinner
+Romantic Dinner

 This Champagne Shrimp Pasta has become a regular feature on the restaurant menu on special days, such as Valentine's Day and Mother's Day and New Year's Eve.

-Restaurant guests have requested this elegant shrimp pasta recipe many, many times because it is delicious and then they are surprized to find out how easy it is to prepare.
+It is delicious and then they are surprised to find out how easy it is to prepare.

 With a champagne-cream sauce, this makes for a great romantic dinner anytime of the year, especially on Valentine's Day.
-You'll have enough champagne left over, you and a loved one can toast to each others love and health in candle light.
+You'll have enough champagne left over, you and a loved one can toast to each other’s love and health in candle light.

 I discovered this recipe years ago and have tweaked it several times since.